 Conclusions of Facts.

-"First-That, in our opinion, said Warren B. Hooker and George W Beavers both knew that the appoint ments of said Frank P. Ball, as la borer and clerk in the Fredonia post office, were unnecessary; and that by reason of the acts of said Hooker and Beavers, and the acts of Ball in connection therewith, the United States was defrauded of said sum of \$2, 532.07; and that the reason and motive which influenced Warren B. Hooket in procuring the appointment of Ball. first as laborer and then as clerk in said postoffice, was that Ball might thereby obtain money with which to pay the said note of \$3,040 upon which Mrs. Hooker was endorser; that the said acts of said Warren B. Hooker were immoral and show a personal un fitness in him to occupy the position of justice of the supreme court.
-"Second-That, in our opinion, said Warren B. Hooker knew that the ap pointment of Maurice Hooker to the position of laborer in the Fredonia postoffice was unnecessary.
-That by reason of the acts of said Warren B acts of said Beavers and Maurice Hooker, connected therewith, the Unit ed States was defrauded of upwards of the sum of \$500; and that said acts of said Warren B. Hooker were immoral and show a personal unfit ness in him to occupy the position of justice of the supreme court.
+"First-That, in our opinion, said Warren B. Hooker and George W Beavers both knew that the appointments of said Frank P Ball as laborer and clerk in the Fredonia postoffice, were unnecessary; and that by reason of the acts of said Hooker and Beavers, and the acts of Ball in connection therewith, the United States was defrauded of said sum of \$2.
+532.07; and that the reason and motive which influenced Warren B. Hooket in procuring the appointment of Ball. first as laborer and then as clerk in said postoffice, was that Ball might thereby obtain money with which to pay the said note of \$3,040 upon which Mrs. Hooker was endorser; that the said acts of said Warren B. Hooket were immoral and show a personal unfitness in him to occupy the position of justice of the supreme court.

+"Second-That, in our opinion, said Warren B. Hooker knew that the ap postoffice was unnecessary.
+That by Hooker, connected therewith, the Unit once. ed States was defrauded of upwards of the sum of \$500; and that said acts of said Warren B. Hooker were immoral and show a personal unfitness in him to occupy the position of justice of the supreme court.

-"Third-That, in our opinion, said Warren B. Hooker and George W. Beavers knew that the appointments of Thomas O'Neil, Henry J. Pember ton, George Cooper, Minerva Jeffrey and that by reason of the acts of sale Hooker and Beavers in connection with the appointment of said Or Caldwell and Thomas O'Netl the Unit ed States was defrauded of the sun of \$276.66, paid to said Caldwell and the sum of \$126.66, paid to said O'Neil That the acts of said Warren B. Hook er in connection with the appoint ments of Caldwell and O'Neil were culpable and show a personal unfit ness in him to occupy the position of justice of the supreme court.
-"Fourth-That, in our opinion, the transaction between Katherine K Clark, Melvin H. Taylor, Warren B Hooker and George W. Beavers, re garding the appointment of said Clark to a position in the Fort Plain post office and her transfer thence to a clerkship in the postoffice at Fredonia, was an evasion of the United States action was immoral and corrupt and shows an unfitness on the part of SUMMARY OF THE NEWS said Warren B. Hooker to be and remain a justice of the supreme court.
+"Third-That, in our opinion, said Warren B. Hooker and George W Beavers knew that the appointments of Thomas O'Neil, Henry J. Pemberton, George Cooper, Minerva Jeffrey and Ora Caldwell were unnecessary and that by reason of the acts of said Hooker and Beavers in connection with the appointment of said Ora Caldwell and Thomas O'Neil the Unit ed States was defrauded of the sum of \$276.66, paid to said Caldwell and the sum of \$126.66, paid to said O'Neil That the acts of said Warren B. Hook er in connection with the ments of Caldwell and O'Neil were culpable and show a personal unfit ness in him to occupy the position of justice of the supreme court.
+"Fourth-That, in our opinion, the transaction between Katherine K Clark, Melvin H. Taylor, Warren B. Hooker and George W. Beavers, regarding the appointment of said Clark to a position in the Fort Plain post office and her transfer thence to a cierkship in the postoffice at Fredonia was an evasion of the United States civil service law and that the transaction was immoval and corrupt and shows an unfitness on the part of said Warren B. Hooker to be and remain a justice of the supreme court.

-"Fifth-That, in our opinion, the acts of said Warren B. Hooker in con- Short Items From Various nection with the procurement of the judgment against the city of Dunkirk were corrupt and immoral, and show a personal unfitness on the part of said Warren B. Hooker to occupy the position of justice of the supreme court."
+"Fifth-That, in our opinion, the Finding of Assembly Committee acts of said Warren B. Hooker in con- Short Items From Various nection with the procurement of the judgment against the city of Dunkirk were corrupt and immoral, and show a personal unfitness on the part of said Warren B. Hooker to occupy the position of fustice of the supreme court."

 Accompanying these conclusions and recommendations are eight findings of fact, based upon the testimony which has been reported during the progress of the investigation.

-The report was received in the asand its consideration was made a special order for Thurglay, SHOT BY HIS CLERK.
+The report was received in the assembly without debate or opposition, and its consideration was made a special order for Thursday.

+SHOT BY HIS CLERK.

-Franklin Havens Lost Hls Life From an Alleged Joke,
+Franklin Havens Lost His Life From

-Albany, May 2.-Franklin Havens, secretary of the Albany Board of Fire Insurance Underwriters, was shot by Miss Julia Craver, a clerk in his employ late vesterday afternoon in his mer, Cunningham of Ulster, Schoenck office and died soon after 11 o'clock
+an Alleged Joke, Albany, May 2.-Franklin Havens, secretary of the Albany Board of Fire Insurance Underwriters, was shot by Miss Julia Craver, a clerk in his employ, late yesterday afternoon in his office and died soon after 11 o'clock in the Albany hospital.